Night class for Nicodemus

 The word for “spirit,” is pneuma, which is Greek for breath, wind, or spirit.
 We use this word when we talk about air-powered tools: pneumatic.
 When Jesus compares the wind to the Spirit, he’s using the same Greek word for each.
 That probably makes his example all the more engaging for Nicodemus.
 The Spirit is like the wind.
 We don’t understand how either works.
 But we can experience both and know they are real.

 Bible scholars don’t seem to have a handle on what Jesus meant here.
-The most obvious question, often ignored in commentaries: “Where are the godly dead, like Abraham, Moses, and Timothy’s mother?”
+The most obvious question, often ignored in commentaries: “If Jesus is saying that only he goes up to heaven, where are the godly dead, like Abraham, Moses, and King David?”
 No solid answer.
 Scholars, instead, say Jesus was emphasizing that he had unique insight into heavenly matters because Heaven is his hometown.
 Some might speculate, based on this verse, that godly souls remained in a spiritual holding pattern until the resurrection of Jesus opened the gates of heaven.
 But as Jesus seemed to say in 3:8, we don’t understand the wind or the Spirit.
 And we may not know much more about heaven than Nicodemus did.
 Yet believers trust God to do right by them, as Jesus taught that his Father would do (see 3:16).

 During the exodus out of slavery in Egypt, many Jews got bitten by poisonous snakes (Numbers 21:4-9).
 They were saved if they looked at the snake image that Moses lifted up on a pole.
 Jesus, too, would be lifted up on a pole during his crucifixion.
 Those who looked to Jesus, putting their faith in him and his teachings, would be saved.